 - the courses included in the plan are either presently available at UMKC or can be taken by the student as a visiting student in a time period less than that required to satisfy the residency requirements on the other campus.

-The appropriate Interdisciplinary Ph.D.
-Executive Committee subcommittees will review the certified plan of study within 60 calendar days and will either recommend to the Dean of the School of Graduate Studies will either approval of the plan as presented or will return the plan to the student with recommendations for modification.
+The School of Graduate Studies will either approve of the plan as presented or will return the plan to the student with recommendations for modification.
 Once the proposed plan of study and supervisory committee are approved by the Interdisciplinary Ph.D.
-Executive Committee, the Dean of the School of Graduate Studies, a letter will be sent to will confirm the appointment of those doctoral, graduate, or adjunct graduate -faculty members who will serve as the student's supervisory committee and file the plan with the registrar.
-Any further modifications of the plan of study must be made in consultation with the student's supervisory committee and major modifications must be approved by the School of Graduate Studies.
+Program Director, a confirmation letter will be sent to inform the student and committee of the approval.
+The approved plan will also be filed with the Registrar.
+Any further modifications of the plan of study must be made in consultation with the student's supervisory committee and approved by the School of Graduate Studies.

 Interdisciplinary Ph.D. students must satisfy the doctoral residency requirement by satisfactory completion of at least 18 credits in no more than 24 consecutive months.
 When satisfying the residency requirement, all Interdisciplinary Ph.D. students are subject to the following restrictions: